Cats With Orange Eyes(With Picture)

 Bombay

-Known for their sleek black coats and mesmerizing orange or copper eyes, Bombay cats resemble miniature panthers.
-This breed was specifically developed to have a striking contrast between its dark fur and glowing eyes, making it one of the most visually dramatic felines.
+Bombay cats look like tiny panthers because they have sleek black coats and eyes that are orange or copper.
+This breed was made to have a pronounced contrast between its dark fur and glowing eyes, which makes it one of the most visually striking cats.

 3. Scottish Fold